kincaidandrew/PHP-Login-DB/AK README .md

   3. If user logs on as admin they can see extra Administration pages
       - Admin can view a list of users
-      - Admin can select user to edit - (this fuctionality is not completed due to time restarints ) Note **I developed Web app using mozilla firefox - which give the best example, I have teste
+      - Admin can select user to edit - (this fuctionality is not completed due to time restarints )

 # PHP-Login